Franklin M. Fisher: Biography

 Fisher attended Harvard University, where he was inducted into Phi Beta Kappa in 1955 and received a Bachelor of Arts degree (summa cum laude) in 1956, followed by a Master's degree in 1957 and a Ph.D. in Economics from Harvard in 1960.
 His doctoral thesis was entitled A Priori Information and Time Series Analysis.

 Fisher married Ellen Paradise Fisher in 1958.
 They had three children and eight grandchildren.

 He was Teaching Fellow at Harvard from 1956 to 1957, Junior Fellow of the Society of Fellows at Harvard (1957–59), Assistant Professor of Economics at the University of Chicago (1959–60), Assistant Professor of Economics at MIT (1960–62), Associate Professor of Economics at MIT (1962–65), and Professor of Economics at MIT from 1965 to 2004.
 He retired as the Jane Berkowitz Carlton and Dennis William Carlton Professor of Microeconomics, Emeritus at MIT.
 He was a director of the National Bureau of Economic Research starting in 1989.

 Fisher's fields of specialization within economics were industrial organization, microeconomics, and econometrics.
 He wrote extensively in the area of antitrust economics.
 He served as an expert witness in matters involving antitrust, contract disputes, valuation, damages, and trademark infringement for many years.
 He was the chief economic witness for IBM in its antitrust confrontation with the United States Department of Justice, a case the Government dropped in 1982 after 13 years.
 He served in a similar role on behalf of the United States Department of Justice in the case of United States v.
 Microsoft.

-Fisher died on April 29, 2019 in Belmont, MA from complications of Alzheimer's disease.
+Fisher died on April 29, 2019, in Belmont, Massachusetts from complications of Alzheimer's disease.
 He was 84.